nostresswithles/turbofan/db/README.md

     docker run --rm --name turbofan_db -v ${HOME}/Sync/turbofan_db/pgdata:/var/lib/postgresql/data -e POSTGRES_PASSWORD=1234 -e POSTGRES_DB=turbofan_data -d -p 6666:5432 nostresswithles/turbofan_db
 ```

-## Copy the contents of cleaned data to Linode
+## Import CSV into database
-The csv files need to be placed inside the /pgdata folder so that the database can read it from inside Docker
+The csv files need to be placed inside the /pgdata folder so that the database can read it from inside Docker. <br>
 From the root of the project type the following command
 ```bash
  scp -r ./db/data/cleaned/* root@139.162.146.253:~/Sync/turbofan_db/pgdata
 ```

-## Import CSV into database
-First run psql inside the docker container
+From inside the linode server run the following to open a psql shell:
 ```bash
     docker exec -it turbofan_db psql -U postgres -d turbofan_data
 ```